Arithmetic Properties Of $\ell$-adic \'Etale Cohomology and Nearby Cycles of Rigid-Analytic Spaces: Introduction

 \subsection{Acknowledgements}

 We learned a lot about product topoi and nearby cycles from Lu--Zheng's article \cite{Lu-Zheng}, and the influence of this paper will hopefully be clear to the reader.
 We would like to thank Ko Aoki, Bhargav Bhatt, Sasha Petrov, and Peter Scholze for many fruitful and inspiring discussions.
-Both authors gratefully acknowledge funding through the Max Planck Institute for Mathematics in Bonn, Germany, during the preparation of this work.
+We also thank Tom Haines for drawing our attention to the paper \cite{Gortz-Haines}, and for some clarifying discussions about that article.
+We are grateful to Weizhe Zheng and the anonymous referee for many helpful comments on the previous version of this paper.
+The authors gratefully acknowledge funding through the Max Planck Institute for Mathematics in Bonn, Germany, during the preparation of this work.